-Our staff provide Non-medical counseling (NMC) services and additional outreach services through a single DoD maintained and operated MFLC program.
+Our staff provides Non-medical counseling (NMC) services and additional outreach services through a single DoD maintained and operated MFLC program.
 The standard MFLC counseling approach is psycho-educational in nature, tailored to unique military environments, and helps participants learn to anticipate and resolve unique challenges associated with military life.
 These services aid in the prevention or reduction of the effects of stressors that may detract from military and family readiness.

 MFLC Team Leads are responsible for directly supervising the performance and service delivery of an assigned group of MFLC Counselors.
-MFLC Team Leads are generally located within, or adjacent to, the local area of the MFLCS they supervise.
+MFLC Team Leads are generally located within, or adjacent to, the local area of the MFLCs they supervise.
 MFLC Team Leads may be geographically separated from the Regional Supervisor to whom they report.

 Essential Duties, Tasks, and Responsibilities:

 - Supervises a dedicated team of approximately 45 MFLCs; assisting in the hiring process, delegating work assignments, evaluating performance, approving time and attendance, setting performance objectives, and addressing employee issues